vmc-7645/YOLOv8-retail/README.md

 Correct version of pytorch (Win10/11) `pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`

-As we are on windows we'll also have to download the correct torchvision
+As we are on windows we'll also have to download the correct cuda-combatible versions for torch and torchvision.

 # Training